SethDogg/ZipFileManager/README.md

 # ZipFileManager
-A Zip file manager that lets you :
+A Zip file manager that lets you:

 0 - Zip files into an archive
 1 - Add a file to an archive
 2 - Remove a file from an archive
 3 - Extract an archive
-	 4 - View the contents of an archive
+4 - View the contents of an archiv

+This task was completed by me with guidance from my java bootcamp(codegym.cc)